-Pray for Beans…is a cookbook and video series about 4 food futures.
+Pray for Beans is a video installation, experimental cookbook, and dinner series about 4 distinct food futures:

 From January to May 2012 the Center worked with scientists from the Netherlands Consortium for Healthy Ageing, who were just starting a new research project called Growing Old Together.